mikaeltulldahl/distributedPositioning/README.md

 * if knownNodes <= 2 then cost should be 0 and can't be used for estimating accuracy
 * stddev(posEst) could be a good estimate of accuracy if it is close to correct position
 * switch from scalar 'accuracy' to covariance matrix for each direction
-* each node should perform estimation update on all knownNodes  before using them

-## TODO improve position estimate:
-* switch from constant position to constant velocity model

 ## TODO misc:
 * find why system does not converge in beginning